Trump's trade war among allies triggers retaliation from Canada and Mexico

 Martha Bárcena, former Mexico ambassador to the U.S. during Trump’s first term, said it’s “very delicate because there has never been such a harsh official statement by the United States government against the Mexican government."

-“It indicates not only a lack of trust, but the consideration of the Mexican government as a national security threat to the United States with all of its implications,” Bárcena said.

-Gabriela Siller, director of economic analysis at the Mexican financial group Banco Base, said that the tariffs could trigger an “economic crisis” in Mexico, resulting in a blow for key industries, rising unemployment and price hikes.
+Gabriela Siller, director of economic analysis at the Mexican financial group Banco Base, said that the tariffs could trigger an “economic crisis” in Mexico, hitting key industries and causing unemployment and prices to spike.

 In the short term, Sheinbaum’s government would likely have to “apply a countercyclical fiscal policy in Mexico so that there would not be a crash” and take on mounting debt, Siller said.

-In the long term, the government would need to seek out new trade agreements, but over-dependence on trade ties with the U.S. will make it hard for Mexico to quickly diversify exports, she said.
+In the long term, the government would need to seek out new trade agreements, but over-dependence on trade ties with the U.S. will make it hard for Mexico to diversify quickly, she said.

 After Trump won the election in November, Canadian leaders openly said Mexico was the problem on trade and the border, not Canada.
 And some have continued to say so.

-“I can assure you what President Trump underestimates -- the resilience of the Canadian people, the strength of the Canadian people.
-No matter what political stripe, we come from Canada, we’re united," Ontario Premier Doug Ford said.
 “I can tell the American people, Canada is not the problem.
 The problem is the Mexican border and China.
-That’s where the problem is.”
+That’s where the problem is," Ontario Premier Doug Ford said.

 The trade war comes as Canada is entering an election cycle.
 Trudeau's Liberal Party will announce a new leader on March 9 and a spring election is expected.